-Recent months have witnessed a sharp rise in tensions between the United States and China and across the Taiwan Strait.
+Recent years have witnessed a sharp rise in tensions between the United States and China and across the Taiwan Strait.
 High-level U.S. efforts to engage with Taiwan have been met with strong backlash from China.
 When then-Speaker of the House Nancy Pelosi visited Taiwan in August 2022, China escalated with unprecedented military exercises around Taiwan, provoking the Fourth Taiwan Strait Crisis.
 In April 2023, China again took major military and diplomatic measures after Taiwan President Tsai Ing-wen transited the United States and met with Speaker of the House Kevin McCarthy.
+In May 2024, China conducted large-scale military and law enforcement exercises around Taiwan three days after Taiwan President William Lai’s inauguration.

-This ChinaPower series closely examines developments surrounding the Fourth Taiwan Strait Crisis of 2022–2023.
+This ChinaPower series closely examines developments surrounding the Fourth Taiwan Strait Crisis that began in August 2022.
 Below, you can preview some of the highlights of each feature in the series and navigate to the full features by following the links.

 Tracking the Fourth Taiwan Strait Crisis